jennxsierra/dualnet-chat/README.md

 ### Network Tests

-A number of network tests are included in the `tests` folder.
-They are run using some custom makefile rules and results are logged into a `results` folder within.
+Several network tests are included in the `tests` folder.
+They are run using custom makefile rules, and results are logged into a `results` folder.
 The following are the available tests and the defined network conditions.
 For more information, examine the `Makefile` in the project root.

 - `make test-tcp-network-good`
 - `make test-tcp-network-normal`